plone/training/advanced-python/raw_wsgi.rst

           response.set_cookie('username', 'the username')
           return response

- 3. Add some smart way of handling URL and request query paramters.
+ 3. Add some smart way of handling URL and request query parameters.
-    For example Django injects URL parameter to your application logic, which allowes you to make explicit use of them:
+    For example Django injects URL parameter to your application logic, which allows you to make explicit use of them:

     .. code:: python